fullstackreact/30-days-of-react/07-lifecycle.md

 ### `componentWillReceiveProps()`

 React will call a method when the component is about to receive new `props`.
 This is the first method that will be called when a component is going to receive a new set of props.
-Defining this method is a good time to look for updates to specific `props` as it gives us an opportunity to calculate changes and update our component's internal state.
+As defining this method allows us to look for updates to specific `props`, it gives us an opportunity to calculate changes and update our component's internal state.

 This is the time when we can update our state based on new props.

 > One thing to keep in mind here is that even though the `componentWillReceiveProps()` method gets called, the value of the `props` may not have changed.
 It's _always_ a good idea to check for changes in the prop values.

-For instance, let's add a _refresh_ button to our activity list so our users can request a rerequest of the github events api.
+For instance, let's add a _refresh_ button to our activity list, so our users can request a rerequest of the GitHub events API.

 <div id="demo2"></div>

-We'll use the `componentWillReceiveProps()` hook to ask the component to reload it's data.
+We'll use the `componentWillReceiveProps()` hook to ask the component to reload its data.
 As our component is stateful, we'll want to refresh this state with new data, so we can't simply update the `props` in a component.
 We can use the `componentWillReceiveProps()` method to _tell_ the component we want a refresh.

 For instance, let's add a button on our containing element that passes a `requestRefresh` boolean prop to tell the `Content` component to refresh.